EthWorks/ethereum.rb/README.md

 * Deploy and interact with contracts on the blockchain
 * Compile Solidity contracts with solc compiler from ruby
 * Receive events from contract
-* Run json rpc calls from ruby
+* Make json rpc calls to node from ruby application
 * Connect to node via IPC or HTTP
 * Helpful rake tasks for common actions

 ## Installation

-Before installing gem make sure you meet all [prerequisites](https://github.com/marekkirejczyk/ethereum.rb/blob/master/PREREQUISITES.md).
+Before installing gem make sure you meet all [prerequisites](https://github.com/marekkirejczyk/ethereum.rb/blob/master/PREREQUISITES.md), especially that you have:
+* compatible ethereum node installed
+* compatible solidity compiler installed
+* wallet with some ethereum on it

+Before you run a program check that the node is running and accounts you want to spend from are unlocked.

 To install gem simply add this line to your application's Gemfile: